title

 Effortless Investing

-Once you set up your account, you don't have to do anything to invest for your future.
+Once you set up your account, it’s easy to invest for your future.
 You can transfer money automatically into your investment account on a scheduled basis, such as transferring $5 per day, week, or month.
-You can also use Round-Ups so your spare change is invested, and SmartDeposit to deposit a portion of your paycheck.
+You can also use Round-Ups so your spare change from linked credit or debit cards is invested, and SmartDeposit to deposit a portion of your paycheck when using direct deposit.

 The money you invest is put into one of several diversified portfolios built by experts, so you don't have to select investments yourself.
 And portfolio rebalancing ensures that your mix of investments changes as your investing timeline and risk tolerance shift.